riceissa/wikipedia-decline/README.markdown

     stable, and we avoid the huge spike in traffic on account of [his death][mj_death].

-Note that because of the ambiguity of the word "Pitbull", for Pitbull only we used the "rapper" version of the search term instead of the generic search term.
+Note that because of the ambiguity of the word "Pitbull", for [Pitbull][pitbull] only we used the "rapper" version of the search term instead of the generic search term.